Create: Mission & Vision, without clear direction, your team will stay inconsistent and all over the place.

 Hi, I'm Destin.

-The truth is, I never wanted to be a coach.
+The truth is, I never wanted to get back in the game.

 I was convinced while sitting in a hotel lobby.